Table of Contents

 Bear in mind A/C is not provided in

 This post has been mostly about sights.
 To have a full-on Macau experience, however, you should do much more than just run around and tick off sights!
 Here’s a great resource on all the things to do while in Macau.
+And here’s even a fuller guide on what you can do in Macau including under-the-radar places.

 If travelling with kids, check out this guide on Macau with kids.
 I had no idea there was actually quite a lot to do for the whole family in Macau!